-Although we have not recognised any significant losses to date on our cash and cash equivalents or short term investments, any significant declines in their market values could have a material adverse effect on our financial position and operating results.
+Although we have not recognised any significant losses to date on our cash and cash equivalents, any significant declines in their market values could have a material adverse effect on our financial position and operating results.

 Changes in accounting standards may adversely affect our financial statements.